Andrew Vaughn Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.55 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.43).

-- Royals pitchers combine to give up 51 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Royals pitchers combine to give up the fifth-most home runs in baseball (51 total, 1.3 per game).

-- The right-hander's most recent appearance was on Saturday against the Oakland Athletics, when he tossed 4 1/3 innings, surrendering six earned runs while giving up 11 hits.
+- The right-hander's last appearance came on Saturday against the Oakland Athletics, when he went four innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has an ERA of 4.67, with 6.5 strikeouts per nine innings, in seven games this season.
-Opponents are batting .276 against him.
+- The 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.